Hattix.co.uk PC Hardware Collection

 In the early 1990s, a Samsung HDD went to the uneducated or the desperate.
 They were terrible.
 The drives were around as fast as everyone else, around as large, and around the same price, but so very unreliable.
 Samsung drives just couldn't handle operating shock, even the mildest knocks, without causing a head crash: Terminal for all HDDs.

-SanDisk 1988-2016 Incorporated in 1988 as SunDisk, its co-founder invented the floating-gate EEPROM, the very first NAND Flash RAM.
-This proved semiconductor non-volatile storage was possible.
+SanDisk 1988-2016 Incorporated in 1988 as SunDisk, its co-founder Eli Harari invented the floating-gate EEPROM, the very first NAND Flash RAM, at Hughes Microelectronics (a subsidiary of Hughes Aircraft Company).
+This proved semiconductor non-volatile storage was possible and able to be commercialised.
+Another co-founder, Sanjay Mehrotra, invented the multi-level cell.

 By 1991, SanDisk had produced the first solid state drive (SSD), a 20 MB, $1,000 device.
 It entered partnership with Toshiba in 2000, producing flash memory media, primarily Compact Flash and then SD cards.